toodols/hex-game/readme.md

 Entities exert a r<=1 presence that prevents enemies from building on those tiles.

 ## Damage
-Damage has a gauge, and is applied from the highest layer (shield) to the lowest layer (wires).
+Damage has a gauge, and is applied from the highest layer (shield) to the lowest layer (vertex).
 Damage gauge is decremented by the total health of the entity it hits.
 Damage stops when the gauge is depleted.
 This gauge is copied for each cell if the damage has AoE, but is only applied once for entities that occupy multiple cells.

 ## Influence
 Certain entities, like Sage exert an influence.